Essenceia/essenceia.github.io/content/hft/pcs/index.md

 ## Introduction

-This project aim's to implement the Ethernet physical layer for 10Gb and 40Gb fiber optics links.
+This project aims to implement the Ethernet physical layer for 10Gb and 40Gb fiber optics links.

 This post is a work in progress and currently used as means to more easily share schematics.

 {{< github repo="essenceia/ethernet-physical-layer" >}}